unoplatform/uno.extensions/doc/Reactive/Reactive.md

 	return cost;
 }
 ```
-The issue is that `Task<T>` represents only one value, you must manually re-fetch the data each time one of its dependencies is updated.
-For instance, here, each time the user updates the selected country, you have to manually re-invoked the `GetShippingCost` and update the UI.
+An issue here is that `Task<T>` represents only one value, data must manually be fetched again each time one of its dependencies is updated.
+For instance, here, each time the user updates the selected country, `GetShippingCost` has to be manually re-invoked and the UI updated.

 A solution to this would be to use `IObservable<T>` or `IAsyncEnumerable<T>`.
 Both are representing a stream of value.
 The example above can be written like this using `IObservable<T>`:
 ```csharp